Marvin-VW/3dengine_doc/docs/modules/main.rst

     **Usage:**

-    To use the `Engine` class, simply create an instance and call the `main()` method to start the rendering loop.
+    To use the :mod:`Engine` class, simply create an instance and call the `main()` method to start the rendering loop.

     **Code:**